qingfengxia/Cfd/Readme.md

 ### Test with prebuilt case

 A simple example of a pipe with one inlet and one outlet is included in this repo (test_files/TestCase.fcstd).
-The liquid viscosity is 100 times higher than water, to make it laminar flow.
+The liquid viscosity is 1000 times higher than water, to make it laminar flow.
 [The video tutorial is here](https://www.iesensor.com/download/FreeCAD_CfdWorkbench_openfoam_tutorial.webm)

+Turbulence flow case setup is also usable, see (test_files/TestCaseKE.fcstd), but Reynolds number is set to be 1000, otherwise, calculation will diverge due to bad tetragen mesh.
+Better CFD meshing is planned for cfmesh, perhaps, snappyHexMesh.

 Johan has built a case, see attachment [test procedure on freecad forum](http://forum.freecadweb.org/viewtopic.php?f=18&t=17322)